apache/causeway-site/content/intro/elevator-pitch/isis-in-pictures.md

 Isis dynamically builds a generic UI directlyo from the underlying domain objects.
 It works by building an internal metamodel that describes the structure and behaviour of the domain objects, and then uses this metamodel to render the objects.
 You can think of it as akin to an object-relational mapper; however rather than projecting the domain objects into a database, it projects them onto a web page.

-The screenshots below are taken from the Isis Addons' [todoapp example](http://github.com/isisaddons/isis-app-todoapp), which you are free to fork and use as you will.
+The screenshots below are taken from the Isis Addons' [todoapp example](http://github.com/isisaddons/isis-app-todoapp) (non ASF), which you are free to fork and use as you will.
 The corresponding domain classes from which this UI was built can be found [here](https://github.com/isisaddons/isis-app-todoapp/tree/0669d6e2acc5bcad1d9978a4514a17bcf7beab1f/dom/src/main/java/todoapp/dom/module/todoitem).

 The todoapp also integrates with a number of other [Isis Addons](http://www.isisaddons.org) modules.

-(Please note that the Isis Addons are not part of ASF, but they are all licensed under Apache License 2.0 and are maintained by the Isis committers).
+> Please note that the Isis Addons are not part of ASF, but they are all licensed under Apache License 2.0 and are maintained by the Isis committers).

 ### Sign-in

-Apache Isis integrates with [Apache Shiro](http://shiro.apacheorg)™.
-The core framework supports file-based realms, while the Isis Addons [security module](http://github.com/isisaddons/isis-module-security) provides a well-features subdomain of users, roles and permissions against features derived from the Isis metamodel.
+Apache Isis integrates with [Apache Shiro](http://shiro.apache.org)™.
+The core framework supports file-based realms, while the Isis Addons [security module](http://github.com/isisaddons/isis-module-security) (non ASF) provides a well-features subdomain of users, roles and permissions against features derived from the Isis metamodel.
 The example todoapp integrates with the security module.

 ![](https://raw.github.com/apache/isis/master/images/010-login.png)